 Pain management is one of the most common, and dangerous, tasks accident injury victims must face after a car accident

 .
 The WORST thing about pain is that it can come and go.
 It’s often subjective.
 And when it doesn’t go away, it affects your physical and psychological well-being.
 And, as I said earlier, addiction to opioids is a constant worry.
-Some strategies for coping with your pain include:

 - Seeing the same physician.
 If you don’t have a regular doctor, you should get one after a car accident.
 He or she will document your progress more easily as you return for follow up visits or come in because you’ve experienced one or more new symptoms.
 Keep in mind that your doctor might not always have the answers to your issues, but he or she can recommend you to a specialist if needed.

 - Keeping an injury journal.
 It sounds hokey, sure, but the fact is, you cannot always remember how you were feeling each second of each day.
 Keep an injury journal which documents your physical and emotional feelings.
 You can even include pictures!
 When your doctor is struggling to pinpoint the exact cause of your symptoms, your journal can provide valuable information to help.
 Additionally, a journal provides a record of your recovery—the good, bad, and ugly—that can prove valuable in legal action down the road.